Diversity Makes a Difference

 The faculty's ethnic diversity is on par with the national average.

 Low Balance of Male and Female Students

-If you're seeking a school with an equal amount of male and female students, this may not be the choice for you.
+If you're seeking an institution with an equal amount of male and female students, this may not be the choice for you.

 At American College, the disparity between men and women on campus is higher than the national average.
 The undergraduate student body at The American College is mostly male.